 - Military Service (1 point) — active duty, honorably discharged, or surviving spouses

-- Displacement (1 point) — due to medical issues, disaster, government action, domestic violence, homelessness, witness protection, or certain owner actions
+- Displacement (1 point) — due to disaster, government action, domestic violence, homelessness, witness protection, or certain owner actions

 - Residency in the City of Woonsocket (1 point)